International Tower Hill Mines (NYSEAMERICAN:THM) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research report released on Wednesday morning.
-The firm issued a sell rating on the mining company’s stock.
+StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a report issued on Tuesday morning.
+The brokerage issued a sell rating on the mining company’s stock.

 International Tower Hill Mines Stock Performance

 In other news, major shareholder Paulson & Co.
-Inc. purchased 2,268,256 shares of the business’s stock in a transaction dated Thursday, January 18th.
-The shares were purchased at an average price of $0.66 per share, for a total transaction of $1,497,048.96.
-Following the completion of the acquisition, the insider now directly owns 64,198,980 shares in the company, valued at approximately $42,371,326.80.
-The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Corporate insiders own 2.56% of the company’s stock.
+Inc. purchased 2,268,256 shares of the firm’s stock in a transaction on Thursday, January 18th.
+The shares were bought at an average cost of $0.66 per share, with a total value of $1,497,048.96.
+Following the purchase, the insider now directly owns 64,198,980 shares of the company’s stock, valued at $42,371,326.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Company insiders own 2.56% of the company’s stock.

 About International Tower Hill Mines